 The Pepsi Ad.
 That’s all you have to say and people instantly know what you mean.
 But in case you somehow missed it, here’s the gist.
 The ad is a two-and-a-half-minute commercial featuring Kendall Jenner at a social protest.
-After giving some righteous fist pumps and feeling woke with her fellow protestors, Jenner hands a Pepsi to a stern police officer, seemingly calming the tension.
+After giving some righteous fist pumps and feeling woke with her fellow protestors, Jenner hands a Pepsi to a police officer; thus, seemingly calming the tension.
 The implication?
-The Black Lives Matter movement, the Women’s March on Washington, and other protests worldwide would have all been more effective…if only everyone just shared a Pepsi.
+The Black Lives Matter movement, the Women’s March on Washington, and other protests worldwide could have all been more effective.
+If only everyone just shared a Pepsi.

 Has This Hurt Pepsi’s Image?